212.644.9494 New York Dermatology

 Occlusion

 The occlusion treatment method uses moisturizers or medicated creams or gels applied to the skin.
-After the products are applied, the skin is then wrapped with tape, material, or plastic.
+After the products are applied, the skin is then wrapped with tape, material, cotton, or plastic.
 Occlusion keeps the area moist and can increase the effectiveness of medicated creams.
-Steroid cream may be used with the occlusion treatment method for small areas, but not for more than a few days.
+Steroid ointment as opposed to cream works the best with occlusion treatment method for small areas, but not for more than a few days.
 Occlusion of large areas may cause side effects such as thinning of the skin.

 Medication Choices